Poset-enriched categories and free exact completions: Preliminaries on -enriched Categories

 \subsection{Regular and Exact Categories}

 The notions of regularity and exactness pertinent to the $\nc{Pos}$-enriched context can be considered as simpler versions of corresponding 2-categorical notions that go back to the work of Street \cite{2dimSheafTheory}.
 However, they were first considered on their own merits by Kurz \& Velebil in their pioneering paper \cite{Kurz-Velebil}.
 In this section we quickly recall these notions.
-The reader can also consult \cite{MyPosExReg,MyThesis} for details.
+The reader can also consult \cite[Chapter 4]{MyThesis} for details.

 The appropriate notion of monomorphism has already been recalled above.
-For the epimorphic part we take the class of morphisms which is left orthogonal to the order-monomorphisms, in the following sense.
+For the epimorphic part we take the class of morphisms which are left orthogonal to the order-monomorphisms, in the following sense.

 \begin{defi} We say that $e\colon A\to B$ is an \emph{$\nc{so}$-morphism} if the square

 is a pullback in $\nc{Pos}$ for every order-mono $m\colon X\to Y$. \end{defi}

 We can then define regularity as follows.